lingyundai/workspace-archiver/README.md

 Congrats on installing!

-After installing, when you open a project, a message will appear at the bottom right of your VS Code window asking, "Would you like to run Workspace Archiver?".
+After installing, when you open a project, a message will appear at the bottom right of your VS Code window asking, Would you like to run Workspace Archiver for this project?".

-If you click "Yes", an ignore_files.txt file will open.
+If you click "Yes", an ignore_files.txt file needs to be generated.
 Please add the files and directories you would like to ignore, then save the file.
 Once saved, your codebase will be automatically archived in the workspaceArchiver.txt file.
+Every time you make a change in a file that you did not ignore, the workspaceArchiver.txt will be updated automatically.

+Deactivate workspace archiver by clicking on "Deactivate Workspace Archiver" on the status bar.
+Reactivate workspace archiver by clicking on "Reactivate Workspace Archiver" on the status bar.

 Enjoy streamlined productivity with your codebase snapshots!